Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Analysis and classification

+The time information available in the log requires some preprocessing to be exploited since it can not be used directly as inputs of the neural network.
+The most usual preprocessing applied to timestamps involves computing the difference between the timestamp of the current event and the timestamp of the previous event~\cite{Francescomarino2017,Tax2017,Navarin2017,Khan2018,Camargo2019,Wahid2019,Mauro2019}.
+Another used feature involves computing the difference between the current event timstamp and the timestamp from the beginning of the case~\cite{Francescomarino2017,Tax2017,Navarin2017,Khan2018,Wahid2019}.
+Other potentially useful features are the day of the week~\cite{Francescomarino2017,Tax2017,Navarin2017,Khan2018} or the time until the midnight~\cite{Francescomarino2017,Tax2017,Navarin2017,Khan2018,Wahid2019}.
+Additionally, the difference between the current timestamp and the timestamp of the last activation on a Petri net can be applied to a decay function which makes the calculated time decrease as the place is not activated~\cite{Theis2019}.

-As far as the attributes of the log are concerned, it is possible that not every attribute adds significant information to the predictive problem~\cite{Mehdiyev2017, Navarin2017, Schoenig2018, Mehdiyev2018, Lin2019, Hinkka2019, Theis2019, Wahid2019, Wang2019, Folino2019} .~\cite{Lin2019} trains a predictive model where an alignment weight vector learns the importance of each attribute.~\cite{Hinkka2019} clusters the attributes together using the x-means algorithm.
+As far as the attributes of the log are concerned, it is possible that not every attribute adds significant information to the predictive problem~\cite{Mehdiyev2017, Navarin2017, Schoenig2018, Mehdiyev2018, Lin2019, Hinkka2019, Theis2019, Wahid2019, Wang2019, Folino2019}.
+For example, and returning to the example in \tablename~\ref{tab:log}, if the e-mail information is present as part of an additional trace-level attribute, it will not be useful to predict the next medical test.~\cite{Lin2019} trains a predictive model where an alignment weight vector learns the importance of each attribute.~\cite{Hinkka2019} clusters the attributes together using the x-means algorithm.
 The belonging to a cluster is added as an additional feature to the feature vector of each event.
 Furthermore, resources in a process log are often noisy since some resources could potentially appear only once in the whole event log, even though they adhere to an organizational scheme.
 To solve this problem,~\cite{Camargo2019} groups resources depending on their activity execution profiles.
 Note that, as shown in \tablename~\ref{tab:studies} this is the only approach that distinguishes the resources from other attributes of the event log.
 As far as the approaches that use time features~\cite{Francescomarino2017, Tax2017, Khan2018, Camargo2019, Theis2019, Wahid2019, Pasquadibisceglie2019, Mauro2019}, they face the problem of a high variability in the time between the events so these time features may complicate the training phase.